chainstack/docs/docs/tutorials/corda/no-ticket-scalping-cordapp.md

 ### API endpoints

-The GET requests are defined via `@GetMapping` in <a href="https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/clients/src/main/kotlin/com/noScalpDapp/server/MainController.kt" rel="nofollow">MainController.kt</a>.
+The GET requests are defined via `@GetMapping` in [MainController.kt](https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/clients/src/main/kotlin/com/noScalpDapp/server/MainController.kt).

-The POST requests are defined via `@PostMapping` in <a href="https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/clients/src/main/kotlin/com/noScalpDapp/server/MainController.kt" rel="nofollow">MainController.kt</a>.
+The POST requests are defined via `@PostMapping` in [MainController.kt](https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/clients/src/main/kotlin/com/noScalpDapp/server/MainController.kt).

 A GET request example to see the legal name of the node the webserver is connected to: